grafana/agent/cmd/agent/DEVELOPERS.md

 This document provides relevant instructions for maintainers of the Grafana Agent.

+## Branching Strategy

+The Grafana Agent's branching strategy has shifted with the release of v0.19.0 and is moving to a main always releasable approach.
+This will allow us to better control the release cadence and ensure that the project has regular releases.

+For contributors, any large change should be made in a `dev.*` branch.
+These branches allow work on large features without crowding main.
+If you would like to work on a large feature let @rfratto or
+@mattdurham know, and we can create a branch for you.

+Small features can still be via direct PRs.

 ## Master Branch Rename

 The `master` branch was renamed to `main` on 17 Feb 2021.
 If you have already